Birding in Rwanda is very rewarding

 Birding around Kigali City

 Kigali is the entry point into Rwanda via the Kigali International Airport and therefore offers your first birding activity in Rwanda.
-There are a number of renowned birding spots within the city that for the visiting new birders provides a good introduction to some local birds of Rwanda.
+There are several renowned birding spots within the city that for the visiting new birders provide a good introduction to some local birds of Rwanda.
 More about birding in Kigali, spots and birds

-The Albertine region comprises of a chain of mountains that were formed through the upliftment and volcanic activity.
-It stretches across the western half of Rwanda, and also covers five other countries.
-The Albertine is regarded as the center of the Afromontane habitat and is a belt of exceptional faunal and floral endemism including over 40 bird species, 34 mammals, 117 butterflies, 34 amphibians, and 16 reptiles.
-Rwanda has at least 27 Albertine Rift endemics..
+The Albertine region comprises a chain of mountains formed through upliftment and volcanic activity.
+It stretches across Rwanda’s western half and covers five other countries.
+The Albertine is regarded as the centre of the Afromontane habitat and is a belt of exceptional faunal and floral endemism including over 40 bird species, 34 mammals, 117 butterflies, 34 amphibians, and 16 reptiles.
+Rwanda has at least 27 Albertine Rift endemics.
 Here is the list of the Albertine Rift endemics in Rwanda and the places you to look find them

 Nyungwe National Park